New regional advertising director comes to Sun Coast Media Group

 “The entire team at Sun Coast Media Group is excited to welcome Omar Zucco to the organization,” said Sun Coast Media Group Publisher Glen Nickerson.
 “Omar comes to us with an extensive background and success record in the media industry.
 We were particularly impressed with his expertise in helping small to medium sized businesses grow with comprehensive marketing plans.
 Omar’s digital marketing strength will help guide Sun Coast Media Digital to serve the needs of local businesses today and in the future.”

-Sun Coast Media Group publishes Sun Newspapers, including the Port Charlotte Sun, Punta Gorda Sun, North Port Sun, Englewood Sun, Arcadian, Venice Gondolier, along with other publications and websites.
+Sun Coast Media Group publishes Sun Newspapers, including the Port Charlotte Sun, Punta Gorda Sun, North Port Sun, Englewood Sun, Arcadian and Venice Gondolier, along with other publications and websites.

 Zucco will be joined soon by his wife after they sell their home in Pennsylvania.
 They have two kids attending Kutztown University of Pennsylvania, and his mother lives in Weston.